Hip abductor exercises can increase athletic performance, reduce the risk of certain injuries, and promote healthy hip function.

 The hip abductor muscles are present in the thigh area of each leg and help control leg movement away from the body’s midline.
 This means they control sideways movement and play a role in everyday activities, such as sidestepping, getting out of bed, or getting out of the car.

 Weak hip abductor muscles may result in injuries or pain in and around the hips.
 They may also cause instability in the pelvic area while walking.
-Strengthening these muscles may increase athletic performance, reduce the risk of certain injuries, and promote healthy hip function.

 In this article, we will suggest some hip abductor exercises that people can perform at home.